 English honors-level courses

-Honors-level courses in English should have as a prerequisite at least two years of college-preparatory composition and literature.
-Such courses should require extensive reading of poetry, prose, plays and novels chosen from a variety of historical periods and styles.
-The curriculum must emphasize advanced critical analysis and interpretation in order to develop sophisticated written arguments about assigned literature.
-Frequent writing assignments, especially of papers averaging 3-5 pages in length, should emphasize the stages of composing sustained arguments based on detailed textual analysis: pre-writing, drafting, revising.
-Writing instruction and carefully designed prompts should aim at enabling students to express complex and interrelated ideas with clarity and a mature, sophisticated style.
-Regular feedback on written assignments is essential to the success of honors-level courses.
-Regular college-preparatory sections in English must also be available in the curriculum.
-UC-approved honors courses must be demonstrably more challenging than regular college-preparatory sections, requiring more extensive and challenging reading assignments; more frequent, complex, sustained writing assignments; and written examinations, including a comprehensive written final examination.
+Honors-level courses in English will have as a prerequisite at least one year of college-preparatory composition and reading.
+Such courses require extensive reading of poetry, prose, plays and novels chosen from a variety of historical periods and styles as well as challenging nonfiction texts.
+The curriculum must emphasize advanced critical analysis and interpretation in order for students to develop complex written arguments about assigned readings.
+Informal and formal writing assignments will emphasize the stages of composing sustained arguments based on detailed textual analysis: pre-writing, drafting, revising.
+Writing instruction should enable students to express complex and interrelated ideas with clarity and a mature, sophisticated style.
+Assignments and activities require students to show evidence of facility with a variety of technological platforms.